horacemtb/data-engineering-kit/README.md

 ## install-hadoop-sandbox
 Pull Hortonworks Hadoop Sandbox image and run it as Docker container on VM.
 Launch Hadoop services, ensure their functionality and configure security policies.

+## analyze-weblogs-elk
+Analyze weblogs using ELK by preparing and loading data into ElasticSearch and building a dashboard in Kibana